-What is nose-to-tail cooking?
+What is nose-to-tail eating?

 For some restaurants, the nose-to-tail ethos can include buying whole carcasses and butchering them on-site.
 However, not all establishments have the capacity for this, and others simply purchase pre-butchered meat.
 While every part is used, not everything becomes a hero menu item; for example, bones and cartilage are fantastic for making rich, silky stocks and sauces.